 How to avoid interruption of your GPS signal

-If your rep is located in his car it is preferable to carry the mobile device as near as possible to the windshield in order to establish the best possible communication with the GPS.
+If your rep is located in their car it is preferable to carry the mobile device as near as possible to the windshield in order to establish the best possible communication with the GPS.

-- If at the same time you have established an internet connection the GPS signal will be much better compared to the offline mode
+- If at the same time you have established an internet connection the GPS signal will be much better compared to the offline mode.

 - In large shopping malls